Anatomy of breathing

 The external and internal intercostals do not work individually during breathing.
 They are assisted by the sternocleidomastoid and scalene muscles on the neck.

-The two sternocleidomastoid muscles originate from the mastoid process of the temporal bone and the superior nuchal line of the occipital bone.
-By attaching to the manubrium, hence sternum, via their sternal heads and the clavicle via their clavicular heads, these muscle can elevate the bones and subsequently lift the anterior ribs.
+The sternocleidomastoid muscles originate from the manubrium of the sternum and sternal end of each clavicle; they insert on the mastoid process of the temporal bone and superior nuchal line of the occipital bone.
+This allows them to elevate the sternum and clavicle, subsequently lifting the ribs during inhalation.
 Therefore, they are used as accessory muscles in pulmonary ventilation.
+Therefore, they are used as accessory, or secondary muscles in pulmonary ventilation.

 Pectoral girdle muscles